 Out of Stock!

-The "double-ring" gaurd provides serious protection for the hand, and also acts a bit like a sword-catcher, allowing the bearer to capture an opponent's blade in combat.
+The "double-ring" guard provides serious protection for the hand, and also acts a bit like a sword-catcher, allowing the bearer to capture an opponent's blade in combat.
 It's got a wire-wrapped wood grip with a slightly oversized pommel and a double-ring hand guard that glistens beautifully in sunlight.
 The guard is silvered with nickel plating and is made thin to keep the weight down.
 A double-fuller pattern is built into the blade for added strength and weight reduction, with an additional two shorter fullers outside of the primary ones.

-An impressive and unique weapon, looks fantastic in or out of it's hilt.
+An impressive and unique sword, looks fantastic in or out of it's hilt.
 Great for any occasion that calls for a bit of flash and intimidation.
 The blade can take some light punishment, but the guard will very likely take damage in full combat.